lechuk47/ansible-role-sonar/README.md

 JDBC settings for a connection to a MySQL database.
 Defaults presume the database resides on localhost and is only accessible on the SonarQube server itself.

+    sonar_psql_username: sonar
+    sonar_psql_password: sonar

+    sonar_psql_host: localhost
+    sonar_psql_port: "5432"
+    sonar_psql_database: sonar

+JDBC settings for a connection to a PostgreSQL database.
+Defaults presume the database resides on localhost and is only accessible on the SonarQube server itself.
 ## Dependencies

   - geerlingguy.java
   - geerlingguy.mysql
   - geerlingguy.postgres

 ## Example Playbook

     - hosts: all